codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 {% endraw %}

-By default, `cf_export` variables works only with *subsequent* steps - the steps that follow the step in which the variable is defined.
-To export a variable both in the current step, and to all the remaining steps, do the following:
+By default, `cf_export` variables work only on *subsequent* steps, meaning the steps that follow the step in which the variable is defined.
+To export a variable both to the current step and to all the remaining steps, do the following:

 ```shell
 export MY_VAR='example' # Makes MY_VAR available in this step only